 A minor is similar to a major but is less comprehensive.
 Although a minor is not required for graduation, many students find that a minor complements their studies and enhances their career opportunities.
-Courses comprising the minor may also fulfill some general education or major requirements.
+A minor must be completed in conjunction with a degree or credential program.

 Program DescriptionsThe Department of Critical Race, Gender and Sexuality Studies (CRGS) offers three minors.